aaclause/nvda-markdownForever/addon/doc/en.md

 MarkdownForever can:

 * Convert Markdown to HTML
-* Convert markdown to HTML source code
+* Convert Markdown to HTML source code
 * Convert HTML to Markdown
 * Convert Markdown to formatted HTML